Criminal’s Appeal and Outcomes of An Appeal

 Which court do I appeal my decision to?

-The court that hears the appeal depends on the type of offence that was committed.
-In Ontario, appeals for less serious offences (summary offences) are heard by the Superior Court of Justice.
-Conversely, appeals for more serious offences (indictable offences) are heard by the Ontario Court of appeal.
+In Ontario, less serious offences go to the Superior Court of Justice and more serious offences are heard by the Ontario Court of appeal.

 What are the possible outcomes from an appeal hearing?

-There are various decisions that can be made by the appeal court after the hearing.
+The appeal court can make their decision based on the hearing.
 Some of these outcomes include:

 1. Dismiss the appeal: If the appellate court determines that there were no significant errors with the trial and the evidence supports the conviction, the court can dismiss the appeal.